OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ## Basic Security Testing on iOS

+In the previous chapter, we provided an overview of the iOS platform and described the structure of iOS apps.
+In this chapter, we'll introduce basic processes and techniques you can use to test iOS apps for security flaws.
+These basic processes serve as the foundation for the more detailed test cases outlined in the following chapters.

 ### Setting Up Your Testing Environment

 In contrast to the Android emulator, which fully emulates the processor and hardware of an actual Android device, the simulator in the iOS SDK offers a higher-level *simulation* of an iOS device.
 Most importantly, emulator binaries are compiled to x86 code instead of ARM code.
 Apps compiled for an actual device don't run, making the simulator completely useless for black-box analysis and reverse engineering.